OpenMDAO/OpenMDAO-Framework/docs/user-guide/simple_example.rst

 Paraboloid component described above.
 This model contains the Paraboloid as well as a public domain gradient optimizer called :term:`CONMIN`, for which a Python-wrapped driver has been included in OpenMDAO.
-As the name implies, CONMIN finds the minimum of a function.
+As the name implies, :ref:`CONMIN <CONMIN-Driver>` finds the minimum of a function.
 The model can be found in the Python file ``optimization_unconstrained.py``:

 .. testcode:: simple_model_Unconstrained